nickjohnson13/Plant_FinanceSE/README.md

-# Plant_FinanceSE

-A set of models for assessing overall wind plant cost of energy (coe).
+Plant_FinanceSE is a set of models for assessing overall wind plant cost of energy (coe).
 The models use wind turbine and plant cost and energy production information as well as several financial parameters in simple equations to estimate coe.

 Author: [K. Dykes](mailto:katherine.dykes@nrel.gov)